abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/authexplicit.md

-# Authentication `explicit`
+# Authentication: `explicit`

-## authmanagers `explicit`
+## Overview

-The `explicit` authentication provider uses a directory service.
-The LDAP bind operation authenticates clients to the directory server and establishes an authorization identity that is used for all subsequent operations on that connection.
+The `explicit` authentication provider authenticates users against a directory service using an LDAP bind operation.
+The bind operation establishes an authorization identity that governs all subsequent LDAP operations on that connection.
+The `explicit` provider supports `ldap`, `ldaps`, and Microsoft Active Directory directory services.

-The `explicit` authentication configuration is defined as a dictionary object and contains an `explicit` provider.

-The `explicit` authentication provider supports the directory services `ldap`, `ldaps`, and `Microsoft Active Directory`.

-Configuration example for Microsoft Active Directory:
+## Configuration Example: Microsoft Active Directory

 ```
 'explicit': {